-Working in the mail room of the Deering-Miliken Textile Factory, Cassidy gave up the chance to screen test for a Hollywood TV show in order to do the play.
+Working in the mailroom of a textile factory, Cassidy gave up the chance to screen-test for a Hollywood show to do the play.

 But the play closed in three weeks.
 "I called and said, 'My show closed.'
-And (the agent) said, 'I'm sending you a plane.
+And [the agent] said, 'I'm sending you a plane.
 I want you out here now.'